Margaret of Valois: Vermillion wedding

 By 1570, Catherine de' Medici was seeking a marriage between Margaret and Henry de Bourbon of Navarre, the leading Huguenot (French Calvinist Protestant).
 It was hoped this union would strengthen family ties, as the Bourbons were part of the French royal family and the closest relatives to the reigning Valois branch, and end the French Wars of Religion between Catholics and Huguenots.

 On 11 April 1572, Margaret was betrothed to Henry.
 Henry was a few months younger than Margaret, and their initial impressions of each other were favorable.
 In one of her letters to Henry, his mother Jeanne d'Albret, queen of Navarre, wrote about Margaret: "She has frankly owned to me the favourable impression which she has formed of you.
 With her beauty and wit, she exercises a great influence over the Queen-Mother and the King, and Messieurs her younger brothers."
 Jeanne d'Albret died in June 1572, two months after the engagement, and was succeeded on the throne by Henry, so that Margaret became queen of Navarre upon the day of her wedding.

-Margaret and Henry, both 19 years of age, were married on 18 August 1572 at Notre Dame cathedral in Paris.
-The marriage between a Roman Catholic and a Huguenot was controversial.
+Margaret and Henry, both 19 years of age, were married on 18 August 1572 at Notre-Dame de Paris.
+The marriage between a Catholic and a Huguenot was controversial.
 Pope Gregory XIII refused to grant a dispensation for the wedding, and the different faiths of the bridal couple made for an unusual wedding service.
 The King of Navarre had to remain outside the cathedral during the mass, where his place was taken by Margaret's brother, the Duke of Anjou.